As Syfy’s Twilight Zone New Year’s Marathon approaches, I ponder what makes this show as timeless as infinity, and The Best Show Ever.

 So that’s why The Twilight Zone IMHO, is the Best Television Show Of All Time.

 Is The Twilight Zone your favorite show?
 Comment on what it means to you below.
 And make sure to check out My Top 20 Best Twilight Zone Episodes (click here for Part 1 and click here for Part 2).
-Also take a look at 7 lost Twilight Zone episodes that are rarely shown.
+Also take a look at 7 lost Twilight Zone episodes that are rarely shown, 5 Most Prophetic Twilight Zone Episodes and click here for my list of Richard Matheson’s Best TZ episodes.

-And you can pick up the Excellent Blu-ray set from Amazon and some great collectibles from Entertainment Earth below.
+And you can pick up the Excellent Blu-ray and DVD sets and great TZ related books from Amazon below.